fireflycons/PSCloudFormation/docs/en-US/Get-PSCFNStackOutputs.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

-### System.String[]
-    You can pipe stack names or ARNs to this function
+### [System.String[]] - You can pipe stack names or ARNs to this function
 ## OUTPUTS

-### PSObject
-    An object dependent on the setting of the above switches.
+### [PSObject] - An object dependent on the setting of the above switches.
 Pipe the output to ConvertTo-Json or ConvertTo-Yaml
 ## NOTES

 ## RELATED LINKS